rhoneyager/scatdb/INSTALL.md

 ## Installing

-This library is tested on Debian, Fedora and Ubuntu Linux, as well as Microsoft Windows.
+This library is tested on Debian, Fedora and Ubuntu Linux, as well as Microsoft Windows and FreeBSD.

-**Note: Currently, it builds, but does not properly run, on Mac OS X and FreeBSD and OpenBSD.
+**Note: Currently, it builds, but does not properly run, on Mac OS X.
 This is a work in progress.**

 **Windows Note:**